-- A provider must have particular regard to and place significant weight on the importance of freedom of speech within the law, academic freedom and tolerance for controversial views - A provider must apply a 'rebuttable presumption' to the effect that the content of higher education courses and statements made by any person in connection with said content is unlikely to constitute harassment
+- A university or college must have particular regard to and place significant weight on the importance of freedom of speech within the law, academic freedom and tolerance for controversial views. - Exposure of students to course materials or views expressed by a person as part of teaching, research or discussions about subject matter is unlikely to constitute harassment unless this is proven to be the case.